"So my boyfriend would tell me not to share with you. BUT I’ve really got into lying at the moment."

-So begins Holly’s TikTok about her lying era, in which she walks urgently through London, outlining her recent lies.
-Lies such as pretending to know how to box in a boxing class, feigning ignorance about the Pret subscription program to a Pret barista, and inventing a career as a foot doctor (which she calls a pediatrician, not a podiatrist) in front of strangers at the pub.
+So begins Holly’s TikTok about her 'lying era' in which she walks urgently through London, outlining her recent lies.
+Lies such as pretending to know how to box in a boxing class, feigning ignorance about the Pret subscription programme to a Pret barista and inventing a career as a foot doctor (which she calls a paediatrician, not a podiatrist) in front of strangers at the pub.

 But lying for the fun of it with nothing to gain?
 That’s spicy.
 That’s outrageous.
 That’s like taking whatever nonsense your head is filled with to the pub and pouring it out on the bar to see what happens.

 I decided to speak to Holly on the phone about it (as she walked urgently through London, naturally).
 She explains that while she has the most fun lying to strangers, it actually started closer to home.

 "It kind of started off with my friendship group – I would just start chatting shit because I thought it was funny.
 I'd make up something about my past like, 'Oh my god do you remember that time I bumped into Kim Kardashian on the underground?' and people would be like, 'NO?!'
 I'd get other friends in on the lie as well.
 Eventually I'd have to admit that it was a lie because otherwise they'd ask about it again."